 Technology can help.
 The easier the technology is to use, the easier it will be for people to focus on storytelling instead of the barriers that technology presents.

 We only have so much brain power to focus on different things, so the more we can think about authentic storytelling.
 Instead of figuring out how to get the story published on the website, the more likely our storytelling strategy is to succeed.

 Steve Jobs, the late Apple CEO, famously wore the same clothes every day so he wouldn’t have to think about what to wear and could use that brain power on other things – like inventing the iPhone, for example.
 This also applies to content creation.
 The easier we make that process, the better the stories.
 That includes using technology that is easy to use.

 How to scale corporate storytelling

-As Paul Furiga said on “The Business Storytelling Show” it does start with leadership.
-Leaders in the organization need to agree why the company exists, what problem it’s trying to solve and then move forward tell that story in multiple ways.
-That certainly does include stories about the product, but also content around establishing the company as a thought leader.
+As Paul Furiga said on “The Business Storytelling Show,” it does start with leadership.
+Leaders in the organization need to agree on why the company exists, what problem it’s trying to solve and then move forward and tell that story in multiple ways.
+That certainly includes stories about the product and content around establishing the company as a thought leader.

-Start with the agreement, get on a schedule and keep sharing and engaging on all the channels that currently matter.
+Start with the agreement, get on a schedule, and keep sharing and engaging on all the channels that matter.